martinosorb/audio-spaa/README.md

  - Neftci, E.O., Mostafa, H., and Zenke, F. (2019).
 Surrogate Gradient Learning in Spiking Neural Networks: Bringing the Power of Gradient based optimization to spiking neural networks.
 IEEE Signal Process Mag 36, 51–63. https://ieeexplore.ieee.org/document/8891809 and https://arxiv.org/abs/1901.09948
  - Cramer, B., Stradmann, Y., Schemmel, J., and Zenke, F. (2020).
 The Heidelberg Spiking Data Sets for the Systematic Evaluation of Spiking Neural Networks.
 IEEE Transactions on Neural Networks and Learning Systems 1–14. https://ieeexplore.ieee.org/document/9311226 and https://arxiv.org/abs/1910.07407

-For more details on SparseFool see
+For more details on SparseFool see:
  - Apostolos Modas, Seyed-Mohsen Moosavi-Dezfooli, Pascal Frossard (2019).
 SparseFool: a few pixels make a big difference.
 CVPR 2019. https://arxiv.org/abs/1811.02248.

+For more details on the Heidelberg dataset see:
+ - Cramer, B., Stradmann, Y., Schemmel, J., and Zenke, F. (2020).
+The Heidelberg Spiking Data Sets for the Systematic Evaluation of Spiking Neural Networks.
+IEEE Transactions on Neural Networks and Learning Systems 1–14. https://ieeexplore.ieee.org/document/9311226